KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-CalDAV by MMRIZE](https://github.com/MMRIZE/MMM-CalDAV)

+1. `Recommendation: FUNDING.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Information: There are updates for 6 dependencie(s):
+2. Information: There are updates for 6 dependencie(s):
-   - @eslint/js   ^9.16.0  →   ^9.21.0
+   - @eslint/js   ^9.16.0  →   ^9.22.0
    - dotenv       ^16.4.5  →   ^16.4.7
-   - eslint       ^9.16.0  →   ^9.21.0
+   - eslint       ^9.16.0  →   ^9.22.0
    - globals     ^15.12.0  →   ^16.0.0
    - googleapis  ^144.0.0  →  ^146.0.0
    - tsdav         ^2.1.2  →    ^2.1.3

-2. ESLint issues:
-   - node_helper.js: Line 3, Column 20: 'DAVNamespace' is assigned a value but never used. (rule: no-unused-vars)
-   - node_helper.js: Line 108, Column 53: Unsafe usage of optional chaining.
-If it short-circuits with 'undefined' the evaluation will throw TypeError. (rule: no-unsafe-optional-chaining)
-   - node_helper.js: Line 164, Column 7: Unsafe usage of ReturnStatement. (rule: no-unsafe-finally)
-   - node_helper.js: Line 177, Column 53: 'next' is defined but never used. (rule: no-unused-vars)
-   - package.json: Line 6, Column 14: Package scripts are not alphabetized (rule: package-json/sort-collections)

 ### [MMM-CalendarExt3 by MMRIZE](https://github.com/MMRIZE/MMM-CalendarExt3)

+1. `Recommendation: FUNDING.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Information: There are updates for 3 dependencie(s):
+2. Information: There are updates for 3 dependencie(s):
-   - @eslint/js   ^9.15.0  →  ^9.21.0
+   - @eslint/js   ^9.15.0  →  ^9.22.0
-   - eslint       ^9.15.0  →  ^9.21.0
+   - eslint       ^9.15.0  →  ^9.22.0
    - globals     ^15.12.0  →  ^16.0.0

-2. ESLint issues:
-   - package.json: Line 6, Column 14: Package scripts are not alphabetized (rule: package-json/sort-collections)

 ### [MMM-CalendarExt3Agenda by MMRIZE](https://github.com/MMRIZE/MMM-CalendarExt3Agenda)

+1. `Recommendation: FUNDING.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: ESLint is not in the dependencies or devDependencies.
+2. Recommendation: ESLint is not in the dependencies or devDependencies.
 It is recommended to add it to one of them.
-2. Recommendation: No lint script found in package.json.
+3. Recommendation: No lint script found in package.json.
 It is recommended to add one.

 ### [MMM-CalendarExt3Journal by MMRIZE](https://github.com/MMRIZE/MMM-CalendarExt3Journal)